aelfric2/Whiskybasesearch/README.md

 Press Ctrl + S (or File > Save) to save and activate the script.

 4. One-time Activation (Entering the Key)
-The script is now active.
-To store your API key:

 Go to any website (e.g., a whisky shop or blog).